fnyin/bse_gc_aae_2025/README.md

 ### Exam Information:
 - Date: **July 18, 9am**; Elinor Ostrom Hall (DIW); duration 2hrs
 - All material covered in the course is relevant for the exam.
 - There will be no questions on Python/Coding.
 However, the problem sets are relevant for the exam.
-You have to be able to conceptually discuss all covered models and implementation techniques with respect to setup, solution, estimation and simulation.
+You have to be able to conceptually discuss all covered models and implementation techniques.
 - Structure: 1/2 Part I (FW), 1/2 Part II: IO (HU) & labor (PH)
 - Allowed materials:
     - You are allowed to bring your own written or printed out notes (10 pages, double-sided, A4).
 No other lecture/exercise/reading material.